quantgirluk/twopiece/README.tex.md

 from twopiece.double import *
 ```

-To illustrate usage two-piece scale distributions we will use
-the two-piece Normal, and two-piece Student-t.
-The behaviour is analogous for the rest of the supported distributions.

-#### 1. Create a twopiece instance
-To create an instance we need to specify either 3 or 4 parameters:
+To create an instance we need to specify either 3, 4, or 5 parameters:

-For the **two-piece normal** we require:
+For the **Two-Piece Normal** we require:

 - *loc*: which is the location parameter
 - *sigma1*, *sigma2* : which are both scale parameters